 “It breaks your heart to see these people addicted,” she said.
 “But it’s a larger discrimination to bring these treatment centers close to where our families and kids live.
 It’s not okay.”

-In favor of the proposed OTP site was Dawn Wood, who said she agrees with Dr. Khan that addiction is a disease.
-She personally knows loved ones who have walked that path of addiction.
+Opposed to the proposed OTP site was Dawn Wood.
+She agrees, however, with Dr. Khan that addiction is a disease, as she personally knows loved ones who have walked that path of addiction.

 Dr. Khan explained that patients at the center would not be loitering outside the building and committing crimes and doing drugs.
 Dr. Khan explained that NIH enforces a strict no-loitering policy, and in fact, patients arrive at his centers by bus, come in to take their dose of medication, and then leave on the bus back to their home, quicker, he said, than it takes to get your morning cup of coffee at your favorite coffee shop.